 Projected 40 Time: 5.15.

-2/9/13: The Volunteers moved Thomas to left guard for 2012 and that looks like his best position for the NFL given his body type.
+4/24/13: Thomas has gone under the radar and could fall into the third round.
+The Volunteers moved him to left guard for 2012 and that looks like his best position for the NFL given his body type.
 He was excellent in the first game versus N.C.
 State in run blocking and in pass protection.

 Thomas continued that in SEC play.
-His pass protection for Tyler Bray was strong while being an effective ground blocker.
+His pass protection for Tyler Bray was strong while being an effective blocker on the ground.
 Thomas played well against Florida, Georgia, Alabama and Mississippi State.
 He had some good battles against Georgia and massive defensive tackle John Jenkins.

 Thomas could use another 10-15 pounds of bulk for the next level to move linemen in the ground game.
-He has the frame to add the weight, and he looks like a quick starter in the NFL.
+He has the frame to add the weight, and he looks like an early starter in the NFL.

 8/23/12: Thomas is an extremely experienced left tackle who should enter the NFL having been as battle-tested as a tackle can be coming into left tackle.
 He had a quality 2011 season protecting the quarterback.
 Tennessee allowed just 18 sacks (1.5 per game) the third lowest total in the SEC.
 Thomas needs to become more consistent, but if he has a strong season protecting quarterback Tyler Bray, he could move into first-round consideration.

 Projected 40 Time: 4.82.